-All visitors must register at the Visitor entrance (located at the red awning) of the Foreman Center or the Main Office/entrance at all other sites.
+Visitors are welcome but must register at the Visitor Entrance (located at the red awning) of the Foreman Center or the Main Office/ entrance at all other sites.
 This is to ensure that only authorized individuals are entering the buildings.
-They will need to display a visitor badge/ID at all times.
+They will need to display a visitor badge/ID at all times

-Visitors will also need to follow any health and safety protocols in place, including masking and social distancing.
+Visitors will also need to follow any current health and safety protocols in place.